OmarAdelAttia/prex/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+## Description

+In this project, I did not focus on the UI except on the final page.
+The card I used is from another repository I worked on previously.
+Most of my concentration was on using angular material since the project mentioned using it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.